 The following season Busby contracted pneumonia.
 When he returned to fitness he was played in the reserves at right-half.
 He was an immediate success and the following week he played in the first-team against Huddersfield Town.
 The following season he was virtually ever present (41 out of 42 games).
 At the time the team included players such as Sam Cowan, Jimmy McMullan, Eric Brook, Fred Tilson, Ernie Toseland and Jackie Bray.

 Manchester City enjoyed a good FA Cup run in the 1932-33 season.
 Fred Tilson scored a hat-trick in City's 9-0 victory over Gateshead.
 Eric Brook scored both goals against Walsall (2-0) and a hat-trick against Bolton Wanderers (4-2).
 Tilson scored against Burnley (1-0) and Derby County (3-2) and Manchester City had reached the final at Wembley.
+The Everton team that day included players such as Dixie Dean, Cliff Britton, Ted Sager and Albert Geldard.
+With Tilson missing because of injury, City lost the game 3-0.

 In the 1933-34 season Manchester City finished 5th in the First Division of the Football League.
 Busby scored 4 goals in 39 games that year.
 His form was so good that season he won his first international cap for Scotland against Wales on 4th October 1933.
 Wales won 3-2 and remarkably he was never selected again in peacetime.
 According to Paddy Crerand: "He only got one cap because there was a great deal of religious bigotry in Scotland...
 I'm a Catholic, I played for Celtic, and it was much more difficult to get a cap for Scotland than it was if you played for Rangers."